Yorkcla/Scoping-Review-on-Interactive-Sonification-and-Musical-Applications/README.md

     - `Firstpool.xlsx`: Complete data pool from the initial data extraction.
     - `Secondpool.xlsx`: Complete data pool from the second data extraction.
     - `Finalpool.xlsx`: Complete data pool, serving as the final set.
-    - `Analysis.xlsx`: Table of overall analysis results (with detailed sub-group breakdowns).
     - `Extraction.xlsx`: Table detailing the overall extraction with numerical data.
     - `Relation.xlsx`: Overall process to count the thematic overlaps and a complete table.
-- `Analysis.csv`: Viewable on GitHub for the final results
+- `Analysis.csv`: Viewable on GitHub for the final analysis results with detailed sub-group breakdowns.

 ## Usage
 Feel free to download and use these files to gather additional information for reading my review paper or for your further research.